susikohmelo/DOROS/README.md

 Why docker?
 Compiling systems is pretty hard as you're building code for a different computer.
 It requires special tools like cross compilers which are a bit of a pain to install and will likely be never used for anything else.
 Docker is an elegant solution to this, but be warned - it takes a WHILE to build the environment!

 ## How to run?
-Install `QEMU` and run the OS with `make run`.<br>
+For linux/unix, install `qemu-system` and run the OS with `make run`.<br>
+For windows, install qemu via other means and run the emulator with `precompiled_OS/floppy_DOROS.img` as the input argument.

 Alternatively you can try it on real hardware!
 Burn the `precompiled_OS/floppy_DOROS.img` onto a USB stick and select it in your boot menu.
-Make sure that BIOS is enabled and not UEFI!
+Make sure that BIOS is enabled instead of UEFI!